Google Gemini: Other incidents

 In the aftermath of the image generation controversy, some users began accusing Gemini's text responses of being biased toward the political left.
 In one such example that circulated online, Gemini said that it was "difficult to say definitively" whether Musk or the Nazi dictator Adolf Hitler had more negatively affected society.
 Other users reported that Gemini tended to promote left-wing politicians and causes such as affirmative action and abortion rights while refusing to promote right-wing figures, meat consumption, and fossil fuels.
 The Wall Street Journals editorial board wrote that Gemini's "apparently ingrained woke biases" were "fueling a backlash toward AI on the political right, which is joining the left in calling for more regulation."

-Indian Ministry of Electronics and Information Technology junior minister Rajeev Chandrasekhar alleged that Google had violated the country's Information Technology Rules by refusing to summarize an article by the right-wing news website OpIndia, and for saying that some experts described Prime Minister Narendra Modi's policies as fascist.
+Indian Ministry of Electronics and Information Technology junior minister Rajeev Chandrasekhar alleged that Google had violated the country's Information Technology Rules by blatantly refusing to summarize an article by the right-wing (Hindutva) news website OpIndia, and for saying that some experts described the Indian Prime Minister Narendra Modi's policies as "fascist".
 In France, Google was fined by the competition regulator Autorité de la concurrence under the Directive on Copyright in the Digital Single Market, in part due to its cited failure to inform local news publishers of when their content was used for Gemini's training.
-The U.S. State media broadcaster Voice of America accused Gemini of "parroting" Chinese propaganda.
+Voice of America accused Gemini of "parroting" the Chinese propaganda.

 In November 2024, CBS News reported that Gemini had responded to a college student in Michigan asking for help with homework in a threatening manner, calling the student "a burden on society" and saying "Please die.
 Please."
 A statement issued by Google said "This response violated our policies and we've taken action to prevent similar outputs from occurring."

+In March 2026, the parents of Jonathan Gavalas filed a wrongful death lawsuit alleging that Gemini told their son to kill himself at age 36.

+On September 18th, 2026, The Wall Street Journal reported that Gemini had hacked 3 companies during independent cybersecurity testing by a third-party company, Irregular.
+The model had gained access to protected systems by using brute-force in once instance, and obtaining credentials from a public repository in the other two instances.
+This follows reporting of similar incidents by AI models developed by OpenAI and Anthropic.